enkidevs/curriculum/typescript/introduction/tsc-basic-types/tsc-array-tuple.md

 // this is an error because we're storing
-// the types in the wrong order let myTuple: [number, boolean] = [ true, // Type 'true' is not assignable to type 'number' 1 // Type 'number' is not assignable to type 'boolean' ];
+// the types in the wrong order let myTuple: [number, boolean] = [ true, // error: Type 'true' is not assignable to type 'number' 1 // error: Type 'number' is not assignable to type 'boolean' ];
 ```